blats002/backend/README.md

   -H 'X-Domino-Api-Key: 897d706ca9d123cd879c563214284f67' \
   -H 'X-Domino-App-Id: aec05bcb1cf245123fb6ca95a169e55b' \
   -d '{
+      	"user": {
-        "username" : "user",
+      		"username": "user",
-        "password" : "pass"
+      		"password": "pass",
+      		"webToken": ""
+      	}
       }'
 ```

-Response will be a token that can be used as `X-Domino-Auth-Token` for future
+Example response will be a token that can be used as `X-Domino-Auth-Token` for future
 HTTP request:

 ```
 {
+	"user": {
-    "webToken": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpZCI6ImRlbW8ifQ.bIoJS9WJcr3gg5KIkkK9ZEf1XXXaUCyePdFbU9sKhw0"
+		"webToken": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpZCI6ImRlbW8xMjMifQ.1WE2ZvCGnAcrMDuaIehDAeunpoM2oniRtgPAX_iZ_Rw"
+	}
 }

 ```

 #### Update a User